 When we say flexible, we mean a plan that gives you more options for care settings, requires less documentation of receipts at claim time, and provides you the best overall experience.

 Insurance Companies are notorious for requesting documentation when you make an insurance claim.

 That is simply a fact.
 And while the alternative to cash policies, called reimbursement Long-Term Care plans are good, so-called “Cash Indemnity” plans are even better.

 We all know it is common for insurance companies to request documentation when processing a claim.
 This is to verify that the claim is legitimate and meets the criteria outlined in the policy.
 The documentation may include proof of loss, medical records, receipts, and other forms of evidence.
 The exact documentation required may vary depending on the type of claim and the specific insurance policy.

 Reimbursement vs. Cash Indemnity Long-Term Care Benefits

 Over time, insurance companies became less and less interested in marketing traditional LTC coverage.
 The once-coveted “cash” payout policies disappeared.
 All standalone LTC policies these days are “reimbursement,” which carries a burden of documentation at time of claim.

 Enter Hybrid Cash Indemnity Long-Term Care Insurance

-As part of my career, I’ve talked with over 15,000 families about Long-Term Care planning.
+We’ve talked with over 15,000 families about Long-Term Care planning.
 Many of our clients are interested in LTC products because their parents have a policy.
 They are interested in protecting their own families.
-I always ask them about their experience with the claims process, if they have any experience.
-After all, I like to know about the end-user experience of the products I sell.
+We always ask them about their experience with the claims process, if they have any experience.
+After all, we like to know about the end-user experience of the products we sell.

 Compare Your Options